huynhlvd/ramsi/README.md

  The main files are:

      - ramsi.m: The function for RAMSI.
      - usageDemo.m: One demo to run RAMSI.
-Some simple changes may be made to each of these files to get them to run on your machine.

 II.
 Measurement Bounds for Weighted n-l1 Minimization [2]